deathstar/QServCollect/readme.md

-We hope you enjoy the modification.
-A full documentation is included here.
-For further assistance, please view the Wiki: https://github.com/deathstar/QServCollect/wiki If you still need help, email: gscottmalibu@gmail.com, join #QServ @ irc.gamesurge.net, or leave an issue on the github page.

 OVERVIEW
 --------
+For further assistance, please view the Wiki: https://github.com/deathstar/QServCollect/wiki

+If you still need help, email: gscottmalibu@gmail.com.
 QServ is a highly configurable, compact, fast, extendable, cross-compatible, standalone server modification for Cube 2: Sauerbraten.
 It is a rather small (approximately 43mb) and only uses about 1% of the CPU with a normal load.

 FEATURES
 --------